Connecting to live endpoints and exploring data

 - Type the IP address or computer name of an endpoint that you want to add.
 Matching endpoints appear as you type.

-The first time that you start Threat Response, the list of endpoints that are accessible to you might take a few minutes to populate.
 If the endpoint you want to add is not in the list, verify that the endpoint is a member of a computer group that you can access.
 An indicator next to the text field shows whether an endpoint is currently online.

 The live endpoint list displays endpoint connections that have been attempted, are connected, have failed, or where the connection has been closed.
 The live endpoint connection status is displayed next to the endpoint with the connection information.
 An endpoint remains on the Live Endpoints list until the connection is manually closed, regardless of the connection status.
 The connection times out after ten minutes of inactivity.
 If you are having trouble making a connection, see Resolve live endpoint connection problems.